-Mutual Company - Definition
+Mutual Company - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 - Economics, Finance, & Analytics

 Back To: BUSINESS ENTITIES, CORPORATE GOVERNANCE, & OWNERSHIP

 A mutual company refers to a private firm that considers its policyholders or customers as its owners.
 The clients, being the ultimate owners of the company, earn profits based on the mutual company's performance.
 Generally, they receive profits as dividends based on a pro-rata approach, that is the amount of money that a client has invested with the mutual company.